Mike124892/GeoVis/README.md

 You can refer to the python script and the data files in the [data](/data) directory for aid in merging datasets to fit this need.

 ## Additional Notes
 - Ensure that you have a valid Cesium Ion access token set in [index.js](/src/index.js) (if you are experiencing issues, it may be because my provided token is no longer active).
+You can get your own access token at [Cesium](https://cesium.com/).
 - The application uses CesiumJS for rendering the 3D globe and requires an internet vonnection to connect imagery data.
 - Customize the visualization by modifying the code in [index.js](/src/index.js).